UK cancer outcomes ‘lag behind’ those of countries with clear plan, say experts

 “The UK has the potential to be world-leading in how it cares for and treats people living with cancer.
 To make this a reality, it is imperative that all governments in the UK prioritise funded long-term cross-government approaches to revolutionise cancer care and ensure everyone has access to quality and timely treatment and support, every step of the way.”

-A Department of Health and Social Care spokesperson said: “We have inherited a broken NHS.
+A Department of Health and Social Care spokesman said: “We have inherited a broken NHS.
 Too many cancer patients are waiting too long for treatment, and we are determined to change that.

 “As part of our mission to get the NHS back on its feet, we will improve cancer survival rates by hitting all cancer waiting time targets within five years, and double the number of MRI and CT scanners so no patient waits longer than they should.